-The Town of Topsail Beach is partnering with the North Carolina Coastal Federation to install four living shoreline demonstration projects to reduce sound side erosion and maintain valuable fisheries habitat.
+The Town of Topsail Beach partnered with the Coastal Federation to install four living shoreline demonstration projects to reduce sound side erosion and maintain valuable fisheries habitat.

-The first living shoreline project will include the construction of a sill structure constructed from bagged oyster shell, which will provide erosion control and serve as a living reef for news oysters.
-The shoreline landward of the oyster bag structures will be restored with marsh species, which are critical habitat for fish and other estuarine animals.
-The project includes an opening to allow for continued access to the water for canoes, kayaks, etc. Construction is scheduled to begin during early March 2021, with additional projects to continue through 2021.
+The first living shoreline project was completed in the spring of 2021 and included the construction of an oyster bag sill to provide erosion control and serve as a living reef for new oysters.
+The shoreline landward of the oyster bag structures was restored with marsh grass that provides critical habitat for fish and other estuarine animals.
+The project includes an opening to allow for continued access to the water for canoes, kayaks, etc.

 The second living shoreline project was completed in the fall of 2021 and included the construction of a free-standing vertical walled sill, which is installed channelward of an eroding coastal marsh.
 The project was constructed by Ennett Marine Construction and is located along the shoreline of Banks Channel at the end of Haywood Avenue.